 - If they spend the holidays together

-It is hard to list all facts that can help cases with the evidence of cohabitation due to the uniqueness of each case.
+It is difficult to list all facts that can help cases with evidence of cohabitation due to the uniqueness of each case.
 The burden of proof relies on the one who pays spousal support.
 This could change depending on the case.
 Remember that each individual case presents different circumstances.

 Some of the evidence that has been used in previous cases are: